Rikemannen/obsidian-sync/Journal/September 26 2025.md

+I was going to participate in a wooden car race and me and my dadere gonna make ours get larger and smaller.
+We also had some kind of party at all our home.

+Well i never woke up today cuz noone was saying anything and i never go up from my alarm fsr.
+So now the time is 7:30 and i am gonna get a ride to school later :P

 We just started german, and they started talking about the banging stuff right outside the two classrooms.
 And when we came in they started listing names that bang, and hampus said me??????
 I said i have proof tho :P